super-useful/su-apiserver/README.md

 * `method` String - HTTP method i.e `GET`
 * `type` String - The response type i.e `json`
 * `paths` Object<String, Path> - Defines the RESTful path name and corresponding path definitions (see below for `Path` definition).
-* `query` Function* - Koa middleware generator that should perform any database queries before transfering control to the pipeline middlewares.
+* `query` GeneratorFunction - Koa middleware generator that should perform any database queries before transfering control to the pipeline middlewares.
-* `pipeline` Array<Function*> - Ordered set of Koa middlewares that perform any relevent logic to fulfil the request
+* `pipeline` Array<GeneratorFunction> - Ordered set of Koa middlewares that perform any relevent logic to fulfil the request

 Within a `Definition` a `Path` is defined as the following.
 Note that the actual name of the path within the `paths` property forms part of the RESTful URL.

 * `params` String - Any reamining segments of the URL with Koa style parameters i.e `pets/:id`.
 * `request` RequestObject - A definition of the request used for validation.
-* `interceptors` Array<Function*> - Ordered set of Koa middleware called first for the request.
+* `interceptors` Array<GeneratorFunction> - Ordered set of Koa middleware called first for the request.

 #### interceptors/

-A hash of `string` / `Function*`  pairs denoting the interceptor name and the implementing generator.
+A hash of `string` / `GeneratorFunction`  pairs denoting the interceptor name and the implementing generator.

 #### queries/

-A hash of `string` / `Function*`  pairs denoting the query name and the implementing generator.
+A hash of `string` / `GeneratorFunction`  pairs denoting the query name and the implementing generator.

 #### request/